 Within the Building Tomorrow framework Taubman College is prioritizing equity innovation: academic innovation that promotes equitable access to learning in architecture and planning.
 To support this thrust, Dean Massey launched Equity Innovation, a college-wide competitive incentive funding program.
 Open to faculty, staff, and students, this program supports proposals to develop or pilot new modes and formats of teaching and learning, curricular reformulation, and process innovations that promise to make our education more inclusive, accessible, affordable, and satisfying by giving students the options they need to excel with us.

-Building Tomorrow Together: A College-Instituted Peer Mentorship Organization
+Building Tomorrow Together: A College-Instituted Peer Mentorship Program

 Lead: Sarah Scott, Taubman College Admissions Marketing Coordinator